Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/arrival.md

 You should plan to arrive at Panther Central, but we recommend inputting "204 Brackenridge Hall" into your GPS or Mapquest for parking purposes.
 You'll park in the quad and walk up the steps to Litchfield Towers, where you'll receive a parking pass to be used in the Posvar garage.
 If you are arriving on Sunday, parking in the quad is free.
 For Saturday arrivals, you will not be parked for more than 10 minutes, but we recommend having a spare quarter for the meter, just in case.

 ## Arrival at Panther Central
-Panther Cental is the University of Pittsburgh's information center regarding housing, services, and daily living.
+Panther Central is the University of Pittsburgh's information center regarding housing, services, and daily living.
 They are located in Litchfield Towers lobby, which is located at 3990 Fifth Ave.
 They are open 24/7.
-One of the assistants will be available to greet you.
+One of the institute assistants will be available to greet you.
 Their contact information will be made available in a separate email.
 If your trip is delayed in anyway, please contact them so they can greet you.

 <iframe src="https://www.google.com/maps/place/Litchfield+Towers/@40.4425768,-79.9588636,17z/data=!3m1!4b1!4m5!3m4!1s0x8834f229a4813fd1:0xc31e99c1cd40a71e!8m2!3d40.4425727!4d-79.9566749" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>